A systematic study of the role of dissipative environment in regulating entanglement and exciton delocalization in the Fenna-Matthews-Olson complex: Introduction

 Gonz\'alez-Soria \textit{et al.}\cite{gonzalez2020parametric} investigated the influence of the environment on the population and coherence dynamics of the FMO complex using relative entropy.
 They elucidated the role of temperature on the entanglement and coherences.
 By studying the coherence dynamics with a superposition of states chosen as the initial excitation they revealed a longer-lived entanglement compared to a single state being initially excited, and showed how large reorganization energies can boost the bipartite entanglement at low temperatures.\cite{gonzalez2023temperature} Additionally, Delgado \textit{et al.}\cite{delgado2023quantum} calculated Meyer--Wallach entanglement, normalized negativity measures, and maximum fidelity with respect to the closest separable state.
 They focused on BChla 3, 4, and 8.
 They showed that the state of the subsystem, representing only sites 3, 4, and 8, is close to a fully separable state at most times, with some cases of non-vanishing degree of entanglement.

-Entanglement in the FMO complex implies the delocalization of the exciton over different BChla.
-Coherence length, which is a measure of the exciton delocalization,\cite{smyth2012measures} was investigated by Moix \textit{et al.}\cite{Cao2012localization} in the FMO and other light-harvesting complexes.
-Dutta \textit{et al.}\cite{dutta2019delocalization} studied coherences in the FMO homotrimer.

-The entanglement in natural light-harvesting systems might be connected to fascinating properties of such systems.
-However, despite the aforementioned recent efforts, it is still not clear how protein environment modulates the entanglement in natural light-harvesting systems.
-Furthermore, because delocalization suggests entanglement correlations, would the exciton delocalization imply quantum entanglement?
-So far, no systematic study of the relation between these two quantum features in the light-harvesting complexes over a broad range of environmental parameters has been performed.
-In this Article we study the entanglement and coherence length dynamics in the FMO complex across various regimes including important cases of non-Markovian dynamics, high and low temperature, as well as strong and weak system-bath coupling.
+Despite the aforementioned recent efforts, it is still not clear how protein environment modulates the entanglement in natural light-harvesting systems.
+Furthermore, it is not clear whether inter-site coherences are meaningfully described by an entanglement measure or delocalization measures as was discussed by Smyth \textit{et al.} \cite{smyth2012measures} To date, no systematic study of the relation between these two quantum features in the light-harvesting complexes over a broad range of environmental parameters has been performed.
+In this Article we study the global entanglement and coherence length dynamics in the FMO complex across various regimes including important cases of non-Markovian dynamics, high and low temperature, as well as strong and weak system-bath coupling.